 In April 2023, the partners of C&S expanded to include the University of Edinburgh and King's College London as part of the development of the database, joining the Global Reporting Initiative (GRI), Stellenbosch University, and the UN Environment Programme (UNEP).
 These updates include an online repository with the original policies available in PDF and Word formats, with English translation also available.

-We would also like to thank the Government of Sweden for their financial support to this work.
+We are therefore excited by the updated database and the publication of this new edition.
+This update would not have been possible without our new C&S partners: King's College London and the University of Edinburgh.
+We also thank our existing project partners, Stellenbosch University Business School and UNEP.
+GRI would like to thank the Government of Sweden for their financial support to this work.
 This update has come at a critical time as we are only seven years away from reaching the 2030 Agenda for Sustainable Development and unfortunately progress is not keeping pace with the original ambitions.
 The broadened scope of the database brings a wider picture of the current policy landscape, highlighting both growth and gaps.